-CNN sparks fury with Trump town hall where we repeats Big Lie and gives Putin a pass
+CNN sparks fury with Trump town hall where he repeats Big Lie and gives Putin a pass

-CNN sparks fury with Trump’s ‘shameful’ town hall where we repeats Big Lie and gives Putin a pass
+CNN sparks fury with Trump’s ‘volcano of bulls***’ town hall where he repeats Big Lie and gives Putin a pass

-Former president bellows familiar bluster in first appearance on CNN since 2016
+Former president bellows familiar bluster in first appearance on CNN since 2016, Andrew Feinberg reports

 Former president Donald Trump’s hour-long appearance at a CNN town hall ended with the indicted former president having repeatedly lied about the 2020 election, refused to say whether he wants Ukraine to successfully drive out Russian forces from its territory, and praising the rioters who attacked police officers and damaged the Capitol during the January 6 insurrection.